Moving to the Banbury area..... What is it like?

 BLOXHAM

-BLOXHAM lies approximately 3 miles away from Banbury.
-It is a highly sought after and well served village with amenities including shops, delicatessen, public houses, parish church, independent and comprehensive secondary schools, primary school, post office, bus service, doctor's surgery and golf driving range.
+Bloxham lies approximately 3 miles away from Banbury.
+It is a highly sought after and well served village with amenities including shops, a beauticians, a hairdressers, public houses, parish church, independent and comprehensive secondary schools, primary school, post office, bus service and doctor's surgery.

 BALSCOTE